• Skip to main content

 • Email

-Baked brie spread on crackers or fruit slices is a classic appetizer and this version has a sweet and salty twist that is sure to impress.
+Baked brie with apples is a classic combination, and adding bacon gives it a sweet and salty twist that is totally addictive!
+Spread it on crackers or fruit slices for an easy appetizer that is sure to impress.

 baked brie